DaveParillo/OpenDSA/RST/en/Biography/FrancisBacon.rst

 Spotlight: Francis Bacon
 ========================

+.. sidebar:: Portrait of Francis Bacon [#]_

+   .. odsafig:: Images/Francis_Bacon.jpg

+      Sr. Francis Bacon Lord Keeper, and afterwards Lord Chancellor of England, 1617

 Sir Francis Bacon (1561 – 1626), was an English
 philosopher, statesman, scientist, jurist, orator, essayist, and author.
 He is considered one of the fathers of modern science and of the scientific method.

-His scietific method was put forward in his book *Nova Organum*
+His scientific method was put forward in his book *Nova Organum*
 (New Method), and was designed to replace the methods put forward in Aristotle's original works on logic from around 350 BCE.
-This New Method strongly influenced the development of the scientific method in modern science [Bacon1620]_.
+This New Method strongly influenced the development of the scientific method in modern science [Bacon]_.

-His method distintguishes itself from the approach set down by Aristotle and his disciples, which had been followed by scientists for nearly 2,000 years.
+His method distinguishes itself from the approach set down by Aristotle and his disciples, which had been followed by scientists for nearly 2,000 years.
-The Aristotelian approach favored exploring scientific problems through the application of logic, discusssion, and rhetoric.
+The Aristotelian approach favored exploring scientific problems through the application of logic, discussion, and rhetoric.
 In contrast, Bacon proposed an approach based on inductive reasoning supported by evidence.